zahoruiko/PWA-React-Calculator/README.md

-# PWA-React-Native-Calculator
+# PWA-React-Calculator
-An example of the progressive web application (PWA) in React Native application
+An example of the progressive web application (PWA) in React application